 EU Benchmark Regulation

+In accordance with the provisions of amended Regulation (EU) 2016/1011 (the "EU Benchmark Regulation"), supervised entities such as the Management Company may use benchmarks within the meaning of the EU Benchmark Regulation only where the applicable requirements of the EU Benchmark Regulation are satisfied.

+This includes, where applicable:

-In accordance with the provisions of Regulation (EU) 2016/1011 of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmark Regulation"), supervised entities may use benchmarks in the European Union if the benchmark is provided by an administrator which is included in the register of administrators and benchmarks maintained by the European Securities and Markets Authority ("ESMA") pursuant to Article 36 of the Benchmark Regulation (the "Register").
+the benchmark is provided by an administrator located in the European Union and appearing on the register of administrators and benchmarks maintained by the European Securities and Markets Authority ("ESMA") (the "Register");

+in the case of benchmarks provided by administrators located in a third country, the benchmark and/or its administrator appear in the Register under the applicable third country regime; or.

-Benchmark administrators located in a third country whose indices are used by the Funds benefit from the transitional arrangements afforded under the Benchmark Regulation (which has been extended to 31 December 2025) and accordingly can continue to be used even if these do not appear on the Register.
+the benchmark is provided by an administrator which is located in a third country which benefits from the transitional arrangements set out in Article 51(5) of the EU Benchmark Regulation and accordingly has not been included in the Register yet.

+The benchmarks used by the Funds are either outside the scope of the EU Benchmark Regulation or are used in accordance with the above requirements.

+The inclusion of any third country benchmark, that may be used by a Fund within the meaning of the EU Benchmark Regulation, will be reflected in the Prospectus accordingly, where required.

-The Benchmark Regulation requires the Management Company to produce and maintain robust written plans setting out the actions that it would take in the event that a benchmark (as defined by the Benchmark Regulation) materially changes or ceases to be provided.
+The EU Benchmark Regulation requires the Management Company to produce and maintain robust written plans setting out the actions that it would take in the event that a benchmark (as defined by the EU Benchmark Regulation) materially changes or ceases to be provided.
 The Management Company maintains a written plan setting out the actions that will be taken in the event that an index materially changes or ceases to be provided.
 The written plan is available upon request and free of charge at the registered office of the Management Company.

 The following benchmarks are used by the Fund for the purposes indicated in the table below.